 Why Dry January?

-That’s where Dry January comes in.
-31 days alcohol-free.
-Your chance for a break.
+Dry January is your chance for a break.
 A reset.
 31 days to try something new.
 Relax with a bath rather than a bottle.
 Throw off the sluggishness and reclaim your mornings.
 Shake off your funk and make time for that hobby you’ve missed.
 See your skin get brighter, your wallet fuller, your days busier.
 Feel your step get bouncier, your mind calmer, your nights sleepier.

 Dry January isn’t about giving anything up.
 It’s about getting something back.
 Get your fun back.
 Get your calm back.
 Get your energy back.
 Get your you back.